 Bury My Heart with Tonawanda, written, produced and edited by Adrian is his fifth film and also his first narrative feature.
 Bury My Heart with Tonawanda tells the fictional story of developmentally disabled young man rejected by his family and shunned by 19th century society, but accepted and nurtured to adulthood by the Tonawanda Seneca Nation.
 The film also examines Seneca culture, beliefs, and myths, and challenges historical stereotypes about Native Americans.

 Inner Healing-Journey with Native Trees of Knowledge is about Adrian’s his own search for understanding, healing and acceptance of his autism through Native American spirituality.
 Here he turns to Native American beliefs for helpful ways to deal with the disabilities he faces.
 With the information given to him by different healers and his own therapist, he discovers things that will help him through his struggles.

-Currently, Adrian is completing Diffability Hollywood, a documentary about Hollywood’s portrayal of people with disabilities in films throughout history.
+Diffability Hollywood is a documentary about Hollywood’s portrayal of people with disabilities in films throughout history.
 One of Adrian’s main goals in making this film is to have people with disabilities portrayed in a less stereotypical way in films and TV and to advocate for more inclusion of writers, directors and actors with disabilities into the movie industry.

 Adrian is an advocate for people with disabilities.
-Winner of the 2015 NYSARC Self Advocate of the Year award as well as the 2015 Western Region Conference Self Advocate of the Year, Adrian is a frequent presenter at Self Advocacy events.
-He has been the keynote speaker for several of these events.
+Winner of the 2015 NYSARC Self Advocate of the Year award as well as the 2015 Western Region Conference Self Advocate of the Year, Adrian is a frequent presenter and keynote speaker at Self Advocacy events.

 Adrian is available as a speaker.
 Please contact him for more information: email@example.com